1 result matching: Settle-Carlisle Railway

 Contact us to create a tailor made tour.Find out more

-One of Britain's best-loved and most scenic train lines, the iconic Settle to Carlisle Railway is a lasting monument to the skill and dedication of Victorian railway engineers.
+One of Britain's best-loved and most scenic train lines, the iconic Settle-Carlisle Railway is a lasting monument to the skill and dedication of Victorian railway engineers.
 Begun in 1869, construction of the seventy-three mile long railway was undertaken almost entirely by hand and took seven years to complete as workers strived to surmount the physical challenges presented by the unforgiving landscape.

 The train continues, via the Blea Moor Tunnel and the Dent Head Viaduct toward the small village of Dent whose railway station, which is actually situated four miles from the village, is the highest in England at an elevation of 1,150 feet (350 metres) above sea level.
 Beyond the next village, Garsdale, the train enters a series of tunnels, leaving behind the Yorkshire Dales National Park and entering Cumbria.

-Amidst the rolling green hills of the picturesque Eden Valley the train wends its way through the towns of Kirkby Stephen, Appleby, Armathwaite ending at historic Carlisle, Cumbria's only city.
+Amidst the rolling green hills of the picturesque Eden Valley the train wends its way through the towns of Kirkby Stephen, Appleby, Armathwaite ending at historic Carlisle.

 Contact us to create a tailor made tour.Find out more

 As the Settle-Carlisle Railway forms part of a rail service running from Leeds to Carlisle the most common passenger trains to use the line are two-carriage diesel Sprinter trains, and these run at regular intervals every day until around 7pm.

 On special occasions, and particularly during the summer months, heritage steam or diesel trains may occasionally make the journey from Settle to Carlisle although these are usually run on a private-charter basis.